 Median Home Price: $282,948

 Pacoima boasts a median housing value that is 40 percent lower than Los Angeles, and a cost of living 15 percent lower.
 Housing, local amenities and weather all get high marks.
 The average summer temperature in Pacoima is a warm 84 degrees, great for playing outdoors.
 Pacoima has easy access to the Foothill Freeway, as well as I-5 and the 118.
 Some nearby amenities to Pacoima include the Hansen Dam Golf Course and Recreation Center, as well as a variety of grocers, restaurants, schools, public transit and shopping centers.
 The neighborhood is also very close to several areas perfect for outdoor enthusiasts, including the Kagel and Elsmere Canyon areas among many others.
 Not far south is Universal City, including Universal Studios Hollywood, Warner Bros Studios and the Hollywood Sign.
 Pacoima has a Livability Score of 70, which is very livable.
-Learn more about Pacoima housing.
+Search Pacoima homes for sale.

 - 4. Arleta